 The Shape of Destruction

 Contributor Rob Burke calls piece a “long-winded back story to two provocative vignettes written by Lawton and Holley.”
-Thank you, Rob — we are honored.
+Thank you for sharing this story and your kind words, Rob — we are honored.
 Read the inspiration stories here and here.

 Blair worked tirelessly and with genuine enthusiasm on the house.
 He didn’t balk when I explained to him that every bedroom would need fresh flowers and iced champagne.
 He winced, but said nothing, when I asked him to repaint the gutters and downspouts that had grown ugly with age.
 He did not moan or sigh at my insistence that the Japanese pachysandra had to be completely removed from the front and replaced with the Allegheny spurge I’d had my eye on.
 He only laughed when I firmly suggested that he park his blue work van, painted with “Blair’s Air and Plumbing” in hot yellow, down the street during the party.